Upcoming Labs & Events

 Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living expert—an individual directly impacted by the industry of focus who does not work within it.

-Re/Designing Trust in Action Labs: AI & Technology
+Re/Designing Trust in Action Lab: AI & Technology

 From generative Artificial Intelligence to everyday apps, digital platforms are shaping how we live, work, connect, and make decisions.
 Whether you’re developing AI models, building digital tools, or deploying platforms at scale, the Re/Designing Trust Action Lab challenges you to center transparency, equity, and accountability at every stage of innovation.
 This four-day immersive experience centers those most impacted by technological harm, not just as stakeholders, but as co-creators.